 Best of all, it’s free!
 All you need is a computer and a reliable internet connection – you can attend from the comfort of your own …Read more

 Continuing our discussion from ‘Efficient MCAT Studying Part 1′ we ask what is the most efficient way to study during our block.
 Looking back at the sample schedules, note that we are trying to get in at least 20 hours of studying a week at the very minimum, included in that time would be 1 full length examination a week.
 At the minimum you should be trying to get in at least:

 - 1 Full Length Test

-I understand that a lot of the content people are comfortable with.
-The …Read more
+I understand that a lot of the content people …Read more

 In today’s Kaplan MCAT Fast Facts video from the Kaplan MCAT course, Dr. Jeff Koetje discusses genetic mutations as tested on the MCAT.
 Note that the MCAT tests critical thinking, not just science recall, mastery of certain science concepts is a prerequisite for the test.

 For more great videos concerning Fast Facts, Current Events, and more, head over to our MCAT YouTube Channel….…Read more

 So, you have been preparing for a late May or early June MCAT by studying hard and taking practice tests.
 Are you looking for something to give you that extra studying edge?
 Or perhaps you’re eyeing an MCAT test date later in the summer?
 Are you looking to get jump-started on material?